bertiewooster/bertiewooster.github.io/_posts/2025-01-11-Drawing-Molecules-With-Indigo.md

 )
 ```

-Here's the image in the PNG file:
+Here's the image in the SVG file:

 ![Molecular structures of six cyclohexanes](/images/indigo/structures.svg)